Whether you are a Christian or not, this quote is worrisome:

 “If my wife wants to stay up half an hour later than the bed time I chose for her, her bottom has to worry about my punishment” – from a “domestic discipline” website recommended by one patriarchal woman to another woman, to learn about “Christian” marriage.(3; 4)

-These teachings also lead to some fatherless (many people grow up in single parent homes nowadays) single women scourging the Internet for some “spiritual leadership”, from men they never met.
-Some of them even have fathers, but the father sensibly disagree that he has to make decisions for his adult daughter.
+These teachings also lead to some fatherless (many people grow up in single-parent homes nowadays) single women scourging the Internet for some “spiritual leadership”, from men they never met.
+Some of them even have fathers, but the father sensibly disagrees that he has to make decisions for his adult daughter.
 It is ridiculous – and dangerous – to accept the advice of strange men.
 These women should read the scriptures for themselves.
 Our gender does not make us unable to follow God wisely.

 There are a few verses which would be used again and again to defend the “patriarch”‘s notions.
 For example, “the husband is the head of the wife as Christ also is the head of the church” (head in that context is not an idiom for leadership) is a popular one.